TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/how-to/web-app-manifests
     * Allow push API interface as well as websocket. https://developer.mozilla.org/en-US/docs/Web/API/Push_API

-* Updates to old FE library
-  * Add client ID, client version & connections # to initial "ready for content" msg from client->NR
-  * Add `msg._ui` processing if possible.
+  * Accessibility
+    * Need to add a dismiss button to toasts
+    * Check all auto-added elements for accessibility
+    * Add count of current errors to title

 * Updates to uibuilder node
   * Add option to process a crafted msg from the FE that returns a JSON list of all files/folders (optionally recursive) - needs change to FE library & editor.